deNBI/cloud-portal-webapp/PULL_REQUEST_TEMPLATE.md

 - [ ] If the PR is merged in the master then a release should be be made.
 - [ ] The PR is responsive on smaller screens.
 - [ ] If the requirements.txt have changed, check if the patches still work
+- [ ] If the new code is well commented

 For releases only: